AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_AzureActiveDirectoryTenant.md

 ## Authentication

-All endpoints referenced in this documentation require authenticated access.Authorization header must be set to the access token you retrieve after a successful authentication request.
+All endpoints referenced in this documentation require authenticated access.
+Authorization header must be set to the access token you retrieve after a successful authentication request.

 `Authorization: Bearer <token>`

-Requests made without an access token, or an invalid/expired one will fail with a 401 Unauthorized response.
+Requests made without an access token or an invalid/expired token will fail with a 401 Unauthorized response.
-Requests made with an access token, which does not have the correct permissions (see security subsection on every endpoint) will fail with a 403 Forbidden.
+Requests made with an access token which does not have the correct permissions (see security subsection on every endpoint) will fail with a 403 Forbidden.
 Read [here](https://github.com/osisoft/OSI-Samples/tree/master/ocs_samples/basic_samples/Authentication) on how to authenticate against OCS with the various clients and receive an access token in response.

 ## Error Handling